Saturday, November 19, 2022

 The baron arrived in Valley Forge with servants hired in Boston (by John Hancock), a French cook, and his military secretary from France: a 17-year-old named Pierre Du Ponceau.
 Wearing his jeweled medal to signify his knighthood, he was appalled by Washington’s troops.
 With almost prophetic accuracy, the Americans repeatedly squandered their funds, had indifference to proper behavior, and lacked simple sanitary precautions.
 Unafraid of doing tasks beneath his rank, the general acted as a drill-sergeant.
 Unable to speak English, he demonstrated maneuvers and his aides translated.
 He corrected the internal theft of supplies and improved American firepower.
 He was disgusted by Congressional denials to give him financial rewards or travel expenses, while Congress embezzled wartime donations from France.
 Nonetheless, he sharpened the ragtag army.

 He shared a lifelong relationship with Englishman named Captain Benjamin Walker, who became his aide-de-camp.
 Von Steuben hoped to be honorably compensated.
 But—as it did later with immigrants lured by the Statue of Liberty—America took his labor and kept the profits.
 He was paid one-eighth of what he was owed.
 Begrudgingly, the U.S. government gave him a battle-torn farm that was confiscated from a British loyalist.
 He sold it.
 Washington rewarded him with an estate near his own in Mount Vernon, NY.
 There, the baron was "cozy" with two younger men: Captain Walker and Brigadier General William North.
-They all lived together, and the baron adopted them to avoid suspicion. *Nowadays, a county in New York is named for him and annual Von Steuben Parades occur in NYC and Chicago (featured in the iconic film Ferris Bueller's Day Off) to celebrate German-American heritage.
+They all lived together, and the baron adopted them to avoid suspicion. *(Nowadays, counties in New York and Indiana are named for the baron.
+Seven states have communities named for him.
+Every year, Von Steuben Parades occur in NYC and Chicago (featured in the iconic film Ferris Bueller's Day Off) to celebrate German-American heritage.

 *To learn other startling tidbits of the American Revolution, please use this link: